 Although our application process is rolling, we encourage completed applications by August 1 for fall admission and December 15 for spring admission.

 Transfer students may be considered for all programs at the College except for athletic training, physical therapy, and speech-language pathology due to the curriculum structure of these programs.
+However, in rare instances, the right transfer candidate may be considered for athletic training and speech-language pathology.
 It is important to view the following links for early childhood education, early childhood/special education, and music for information and specific requirements for these competitive majors.

 Prospective transfer students may contact Roberto Marti '07, LVC transfer counselor, at 717-867-6181 or firstname.lastname@example.org.